 - Cut the ends of the jalapeno off and cut the jalapeno in half.
 Use a spoon to dig out the membrane and seeds from the jalapeno and discard.
 Chop the remaining jalapeno into small pieces and add to the mixing bowl.

 - Rinse the cilantro with water and remove the stems.
 Chop the cilantro into fine pieces.
 Add to mixing bowl.
-Cilantro is such a delicious ingredient and brings so much fresh flavor to the dish.
-Check our these cilantro based recipes.
+Cilantro is a delicious ingredient that brings so much fresh flavor to the dish.

 - Cut the limes in half and squeeze all the juice into the mixing bowl.

-- I start by adding 1-2 teaspoons of salt and the add more salt to taste.
+- I start by adding 1-2 teaspoons of salt and pepper, then add more to taste.

 - Mix all the ingredients together with a fork.
 Taste and confirm if it needs more salt or lime.